cumulus9/cumulus9-margin-api/README.md

 Request: `POST ${c9_api_auth_endpoint}`
 ```

-### Step 3: POST REQUEST To send your portfolios to receive the margin
+### Step 3: POST Request to Submit Your Portfolio and Receive Margin Results

 Sample portfolio payload (change only the portfolio section as needed):